Ryan McMahon Player Props: Rockies vs. Mets

 Mets Pitching Rankings

-- The 8.6 strikeouts per nine innings compiled by the Mets pitching staff ranks 17th in MLB.
+- The Mets pitching staff is 17th in the league with a collective 8.6 strikeouts per nine innings.

-- The Mets have a 4.62 team ERA that ranks 23rd across all MLB pitching staffs.
+- The Mets' 4.57 team ERA ranks 21st among all league pitching staffs.

-- Mets pitchers combine to allow 70 total home runs at a rate of 1.4 per game (fourth-most in baseball).
+- The Mets give up the fourth-most home runs in baseball (72 total, 1.4 per game).

-- The Mets are sending Scherzer (3-2) out to make his eighth start of the season.
-He is 3-2 with a 4.01 ERA and 31 strikeouts in 33 2/3 innings pitched.
+- The Mets will send Verlander (2-2) to make his fifth start of the season.
+He is 2-2 with a 3.60 ERA and 20 strikeouts through 25 2/3 innings pitched.

-- His most recent time out was on Sunday against the Cleveland Guardians, when the right-hander went six scoreless innings while allowing three hits.
+- The right-hander's last appearance was on Sunday against the Cleveland Guardians, when he went eight innings, surrendering one earned run while allowing three hits.

-- The 38-year-old has a 4.01 ERA and 8.3 strikeouts per nine innings across seven games this season, while allowing a batting average of .221 to his opponents.
+- The 40-year-old has an ERA of 3.60, with 7.2 strikeouts per nine innings, in four games this season.
+Opposing hitters have a .198 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.